Huckiel7/alx-low_level_programming/0x0D-preprocessor/README.md

-Create a header file that defines a macro named PI as an abbreviation for the token 3.14159265359, task 1
+Write a function-like macro ABS(x) that computes the absolute value of a number x, task 3